yanpaing007/binance-moonbix-bot/README.md

     ```
 ## How to get bot iframe URL
 - Go to binance bot
-- Inspect the page and click binance bot to find <ifram src="your link">
+- Inspect the page and with selector click binance bot to find {ifram src="your link}
 - Copy the link and paste it in the config.py

 ## Usage